wistia/wistia-open-docs/_posts/video-seo.md

 * **Name**: The title of your video, which you can set on the video's page in your account.
 * **Description:** A brief description of the video's content.
 It's important to write a description for each video, which you can do from the video's page in your account.
+* **Transcripts:** Your video's transcript is automatically formatted as metadata to let search engines see that your video has captions.
 * **Thumbnail URL:** The URL of the image search engines will use if they choose to display a preview of your video in the search results.
 * **Embed URL:** The URL of the page the video is embedded on.
 * **Duration:** How long is your video?
 The search engine won't know unless you tell it!
 So, this tells it for you.